 Often, situations in which alcohol is being offered arise.
-Maybe you are going out with friends, or on a date, or you have had an incredibly stressful week and a loved one offers you some beers.
+Maybe you are going out with family, or on a date, or you have had an incredibly stressful week and someone suggests a beer.
 No matter the reason, you may have concerns about drinking and any possible effects on your baby.
 It is a good idea to weigh the benefits of breastfeeding against the benefits and possible risks of consuming alcohol.
 You might find the following suggestions helpful.

 - Plan Ahead

-- If you choose to drink, plan as well as you can to reduce your baby’s exposure to alcohol; If possible, store some expressed breastmilk in advance.
+- If you choose to drink alcohol, plan as well as you can to reduce your baby’s exposure to alcohol; If possible, store some expressed breastmilk in advance.

-- Nursing immediately before consuming any alcoholic beverage, then waiting to nurse again for about three hours, will help ensure that your baby gets very little alcohol from you.
+- Breastfeeding immediately before consuming any alcoholic beverage, then waiting to nurse again for about three hours, will help ensure that your baby gets very little alcohol from you.

 - If your breasts become full while waiting for the alcohol to clear, you can hand express or pump, discarding the milk that you express.

-- If you plan to drink more than a moderate amount, ensure that your baby has a responsible alternative caregiver.
+- If you plan to drink more than a moderate amount of alcohol, ensure that your baby has a responsible alternative caregiver.

 - If you don’t really want to go to a family or work event talk to a trusted friend or with your local La Leche League Leader about the pros and cons of going.